euroscipy/euroscipy_proceedings/papers/pierre_haessig/optimal_control_Python.rst

 requiring a state space of low dimension.

-Further improvements on this library should include a better source tree organization and an improved test coverage.
+Further improvements on this library should include a better source tree organization (make a proper package) and an improved test coverage.